shirleyobih1/path-cc.github.io/_events/Site-Admin-Workshop.md

 # When

-Tuesday, Jnaury 25 from 2 - 5 PM ET
+Tuesday, Janaury 25 from 2 - 5 PM ET

 # Where